reqnroll/Reqnroll/docs/Extend/Value-Retriever.md

 ```

-But how does SpecFlow match the values in the table with the values in the object?
+But how does Reqnroll match the values in the table with the values in the object?
 It does so with Value Retrievers.
-There are value retrievers defined for almost every C# base type, so mapping most basic POCOs can be done with SpecFlow without any modification.
+There are value retrievers defined for almost every C# base type, so mapping most basic POCOs can be done with Reqnroll without any modification.

 ## Extending with your own value retrievers